thesteady/myebird_analyzer/README.md

   x map unique locations
   x how many times been to each location?
   - map marker color scale for # times at each
+  - implement selection buttons

   - unique submissions:
-    - how many hours birded? at each location and total
+    x how many hours birded? at each location and total
     - heat map of hours birded / day/month/year
     - graph of submissions over time

   - basic summaries: species, ticks, trips. by country/state/county

-TODO:

-figure out where I'm parsing data incorrectly in unique-ing submissions vs. species.

-seems to have problems with 22 species --> 22 times visited, then reports overage of hours spent.
+  - form to upload your csv rather than hard-coded